-Recognition for good work and good behaviour is celebrated at Achievement Assembly where a range of certificates are awarded each week.
+Recognition for good work and good behaviour is celebrated at virtual or a small group Achievement Assembly where a range of certificates are awarded each week.
 These are earned by displaying exemplary standards as well as by particularly noteworthy achievements.

 Children across the school are awarded Dojos for good work, behaviour, manners etc. On collecting 30 Dojos a child is rewarded in Achievement Assembly with a prize.
-The School Council selects the prizes for each level

-30 Dojos, 60 Dojos, 90 Dojos.
-When a class have collected 100 Dojos collectively they are rewarded with a treat of their choice.
+The School Council selects the prizes for each level 30 Dojos, 60 Dojos, 90 Dojos.
+When a class group have collected 100 Dojos collectively they are rewarded with a treat of their choice.